shaovoon/video_encoder_for_ogl_dx/README.md

 ## Introduction

 I worked on this video encoder while writing my Windows Store App, Mandy Frenzy, a photo slideshow app for ladies.
 Right now, I am feeling burnt out so I am taking a short hiatus.
 Meanwhile I write a series of short articles as a way to document this app.
 This video encoder is header file only (H264Writer.h), based on Microsoft Media Foundation, not the old DirectShow due to Microsoft did not expose the H264 and HEVC codec on DirectShow.
 It is tested on Windows 10.
 It should work fine on Windows 7/8 as well.
 Do let me know if you encounter any problem on those OSes.
 Windows 10 used to come bundled with HEVC codec.
-For unknown reasons, MS has taken it out in Windows 10 Fall Creators Update for the **new** Windows 10 installation and [put it up for purchase](https://www.microsoft.com/en-us/p/hevc-video-extensions/9nmzlz57r3t7?activetab=pivot:overviewtab) ($1.50) in the Microsoft Store.
+For unknown reasons, MS has taken it out in Windows 10 Fall Creators Update for the **new** Windows 10 installation and [put it up for purchase](https://www.microsoft.com/en-us/p/hevc-video-extensions/9nmzlz57r3t7?activetab=pivot:overviewtab) for $1.50 in the Microsoft Store.
+In the section below, some screenshots will show encoding artifacts present in MS HEVC video.

 **What are the pros and cons of this encoder over FFmpeg?**